LeeYinYing/LeeYinYing.github.io/_posts/2018-9-11-HelloInternet.md

-<p style = "font-size:50%> P.S.
+*P.S.
 For those that are wondering,
 Yes, this blog post is here because I had to finish an assignment for the program.
-No one said that I couldn't use this chance to actually start my own personal blog right? </p> :grin:
+No one said that I couldn't use this chance to actually start my own personal blog right? :)*